Kolch/iOS-Dev-Portfolio/README.md

  # Hillpark
- Hillpark - my second commercial app.
-It’s a ski resort app, main task of it is to allow users to pay their ski passes.
-Besides ski pass payment, is has wide range of functionality: check prices for different offers of resort, see online cameras of ski tracks and much more.
+This iOS app for a ski resort allows visitors to easily access information about the ski slopes, weather conditions, and other resort amenities.
+As the developer for this project, I was responsible for rebuilding the app from scratch, adding new features, and ensuring its smooth and reliable performance.
+The end result was a well-designed and user-friendly app that has enhanced the experience of visitors to the ski resort.

- **My role:** Solo iOS developer.
-App was already published, but it was working very bad.
-So I rebuilded whole app from scratch.
+ **Role:** iOS developer

-**Technologies used:** UIKit, Alamofire, CoreData, WEBKit, Material Components
+**Stack:** UIKit, Alamofire, CoreData, Material Components

  <br/>
 <p align="center">